Neverwhere (novel): Plot

 They travel on London Below's Down Street, toward Islington.
 Door, Richard, Lamia, and Hunter make their way down the long path of Down Street.
-Meanwhile, the Marquis's body is found on a Market and revived by Old Bailey, who uses the box containing the Marquis's life.
+Meanwhile, the Marquis's body is found for sale at the same Floating Market and subsequently revived by Old Bailey, who uses the box containing the Marquis's life.
 Weakened, the Marquis sets out himself, following Door and company.
 On Down Street, it is discovered that Lamia was a dangerous choice for a guide, because the price she demands of Richard for her services is higher than he can pay and yet live, but the Marquis appears in time to save him.

-Hunter reveals she long ago was a traitor to Door's cause.
+Hunter reveals she has long been a traitor to Door's cause.
 She gives Door to Croup and Vandemar, in exchange for the magical spear she needs to hunt and slay the great Beast of London.
 Croup and Vandemar, with Door captive, travel downward, while Richard, the Marquis, and Hunter travel at a slower pace, all toward the great labyrinth through which they need to pass to reach Islington.
 In this labyrinth the Beast of London dwells.
 Hunter and Richard battle it, with Richard being the only survivor.
 Richard and the Marquis rush ahead, to the final confrontation between the parties, in which Islington's true nature is revealed.
-Islington is revealed to have ordered Croup and Vandemar to execute Door's family as revenge for Door's father's refusal to assist him.
-He also reveals that he had manipulated her father's diary in order to lure her to him.
-Islington wishes to use Door and the key to force open the door to Heaven, where he seeks dominion over all the other angels as revenge for his banishment.
-After Richard is tortured by Croup and Vandemar, Door agrees to open the door, but she uses the copy of the key Richard won.
-The key does not open the door to Heaven, but instead to somewhere else, as far away as she could imagine, presumably to Hell.
+Islington is revealed to have ordered Croup and Vandemar to execute Door's family as revenge for Door's father's refusal to assist it.
+Croup and Vandemar also reveals that they had manipulated her father's diary in order to lure her to Islington.
+Islington wishes to use Door and the key to force open the door to Heaven, where it seeks dominion over all the other angels as revenge for its banishment.
+After Richard is tortured by Croup and Vandemar, Door agrees to open the door, but she uses Hammersmith's copy instead of the genuine key, which doesn't open the door to Heaven, but leads instead to somewhere else, as far away as she could imagine, presumably to Hell.
 Islington, Croup and Vandemar are all sucked through the gateway before Door closes it.
 Door then uses the Black Friars' real key to allow Richard to travel back to London Above, where he finds himself restored to his normal life as it was before he first met Door.

 After returning home, Richard is happy for a time, but he realises that his experiences have changed him, and that his old life and friends mean little to him now.
 He realises that he is not satisfied with the regular world, and wants to return to London Below but does not know how to do it.
 He draws the shape of a door with his knife (a dying gift from Hunter), but nothing happens so he despairs of returning and is feeling that he has ruined his life, but in the end the Marquis appears to provide a way back.